For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 How should sellers test a new slot?#

-Test a new slot across multiple comparable shows.
-Keep inventory quality, format, pricing, title structure, promotion behavior, stream length, and giveaway strategy as consistent as possible.
+Test a baseball slot across comparable shows.
+Keep product lane, card quality, starts, title structure, promotion, stream length, and giveaway plan steady.

 Do timing windows guarantee more buyers or sales?#